khadijaMadane/Colon_Cancer_Somatic_Variants/README.md

 ## Results

-The results will be saved in annotated and filtered VCF files, as well as in CSV files for further analysis.
+The results will be saved in annotated and filtered VCF files.

-### Example of CSV output file:

-csv
-CHROM, POS, GENE, REF, ALT, DP, FILTER
-1, 1234567, TP53, A, G, 50, PASS
-2, 2345678, KRAS, C, T, 35, PASS

 ## Conclusion